Adult Psychoanalytic Training Program

 The program provides academics with a thorough knowledge of the theory and clinical technique of psychoanalysis, so that they may use psychoanalytic perspectives and insights to enrich their research and practice.

 During training, CAs must conduct three supervised control cases, one with an analysand from NCP’s low-fee clinic.
-Two of the three cases must be seen in supervision for at least two years; a minimum of 200 supervisory hours are required for graduation.
 All students must complete one theoretical and one clinical course each year until graduation.
 The length of time needed to complete the Program varies with the individual.

 "My experience at NCP has expanded and developed my clinical thinking beyond what I had expected and even hoped for.
 This began with infant observation, where I was first able to set aside thinking in terms of diagnosis and textbooks, and rely on my capacities to observe and describe what I was observing.
 Since then I have experienced an ever-tightening thread connecting my experience in infant observation to my own analysis, clinical work with patients, psychoanalytic reading, seminar instruction and discussion, and supervision.
 This developing network has allowed me to generate the space and capacity to think more thoroughly about patients, and has enabled me begin to understand certain patients that I think I would not have been able to help otherwise."